 Hello!
-My name is Mary McQuistan, and I am currently a junior at CUI.
-I come from Valentine, a small town located in northern Nebraska.
-I am an English major and hope to find a career in editing, which is why I would love to work at the writing studio!
-During my studies, I have had experience with MLA, APA, and CMS format.
-Some of the professors for whom I have written essays and creative writing pieces include Tom, Norton, Raghinaru, and Schmidt.
-Besides being swamped with papers, I’m involved with the music program at CUI and play trumpet in the Wind Orchestra.
+My name is Kyleigh Hoye, and I am currently a senior at CUI.
+I hail from Novato, a small town located just north of San Francisco.
+I am a Theatre major and hope to find a career that combined my interests in writing, online media, performing, and directing.
+During my studies, I have had experience with MLA, APA, CMS, online media, and a boatload of creative writing essays.
+Some of the professors for whom I have written essays and creative writing pieces include Norton, Raghinaru, and Schmidt.
+Besides being interested in hip activities like jigsaw puzzles and kind of cooking, I’m a contributor to Entity Magazine and I occasionally play the piano.
 I hope to be the best of help that I can with your papers!

 Hi, I’m Colleen Mulhall-Briski!
 I received my BA in English from Concordia, and my MA in 20th Century American Literature from CSULB.
 I spent 10+ years as a writing and literature professor at CUI and Fullerton College, as well as several years working as a university librarian/research assistant.
 Currently, in addition to working as a writing consultant at the OWL, I am a grant specialist and communications director for a non-profit organization that provides professional development for California teachers.
 Because I apparently like being busy, I also work as a freelance writing consultant and editor, am raising two young sons with my husband, while embarking on a massive DIY home addition and renovation.
 In my spare time, I enjoy reading, urban homesteading projects, and snowboarding.

 Greetings!
 My Name is Joe Sampson and it is my privilege to serve as a consultant for the CUI Writing Studio.
 I hold a BA in Spanish from the University of LaVerne, and an MA in Religion Education with an emphasis in cross-cultural education from Concordia University Irvine.
-I am also currently a doctoral candidate in Business Administration and Organizational Leadership at Arizona Northcentral University.
-I have been blessed to have found career success as a teacher, DCE, and most recently as a law enforcement executive.
+I went through the doctoral program in Business Administration and Organizational Leadership at Arizona Northcentral University and recognize the complexities of the dissertation process.
+I have been blessed to have found career success as a teacher, DCE, and most recently as a law enforcement executive management consultant for the State of California Department of Justice.
 My hobbies include, playing drums, coaching girls’ volleyball, and of course, reading and writing.
 Let’s get writing!

 Hi everyone!
 I’m Justin Solis, an adjunct professor teaching in the Department of History and Political Thought here at Concordia.
 I graduated from Concordia in ’12 and received my MA in History from Claremont Graduate University last May.
 I spent three years as a Writing Studio Consultant during my time at Concordia, so I am pleased to be working once again through the online division of this service.
 You’re likely to bump into me around campus, especially around the music building where I continue to volunteer playing in Concordia’s handbell and wind ensembles.
 In fact, I was lucky enough to accompany the handbells on their tour of Australia where I got the chance to interact with some pretty cool animals like this koala I’m holding!
 I look forward to working with you on writing projects big and small, and answering any questions you may have about the writing process.
 Hope to hear from you soon!